 Fluids are an essential part of a healthy diet.
-Aim for at least 1½ litres (5-6 cups) of fluids such as water, milk, juice and soups every day.
+Men should aim to have 3.7 liters (15 cups) of fluids every day.
+Women should aim to have 2.7 liters (11 cups) of fluids every day.
 If you are physically active you will need to drink even more.
+Fluids can come from water, milk, juice, soups, and other beverages.
 Water is a great choice if you don’t want to add extra calories, sugar or salt to your diet.

 Choose fluids low in fat and low in sugar: